macewansce/pcom-0160-capstone-wiki/Application-Overview/Application-Items.md

    ![update-item-edit](/.attachments/todo-user-can-click-edit-to-update-an-existing-todo-item.png)

-   Figure 3 - A user can click edit to update an existing todo item
+   *Figure 4 - A user can click edit to update an existing todo item*

 Selecting the Edit button will allow a user to edit an existing todo item.